sophon-org/sophon-light-node/README.md

 PERCENTAGE= # [OPTIONAL] The percentage this node will charge as rewards fee from delegators.
 Basically, rewards are calculated based on delegated amount, and this percentage defines how much goes to you as node operator, and the rest goes to delegators.
 It must be a decimal from 0.00 to 100.
 Only 2 decimals allowed. **Required** if OPERATOR_ADDRESS is set, ignored otherwise.

 PUBLIC_DOMAIN= # [OPTIONAL] this is the public domain URL/IP where the node is running so it can be reach by the monitoring servers. **Required** if OPERATOR_ADDRESS is set.

+PORT= # [OPTIONAL] In case you want the service to run on a different PORT than 7007
 ```

 ## FAQ